 In 2020, the second review of the seal licensing system was published, covering the period from 2015 to 2020.

-The Marine (Scotland) Act 2010 imposes a duty on licence applicants to report the number of seals taken under licence and all seals killed to alleviate suffering on a quarterly basis.
-To do so, please complete the appropriate forms and return them to:
+The Marine (Scotland) Act 2010 imposes a duty on licence holders to report the number of seals taken under licence on a quarterly basis.
+All seals killed to alleviate suffering must be reported as soon as reasonably practical.
+To do so please complete the appropriate forms and return them to:

 Marine Scotland Planning & Policy